minvws/nl-covid19-notification-app-website/en/cookies.md

 # Cookies

-This website doesn’t use cookies to measure webstatistics.
+This website doesn’t use cookies to store data for statistical purposes.

 ## No trackingcookies

-Trackingcookies are cookies that follow visitors when they are visiting different websites.
-Coronamelder.nl doesn’t use trackingcookies.
-The website offers no support for DoNotTrack- settings from browers.
-Coronamelder.nl adheres to the legislation applicable in the Netherlands.
+Tracking cookies are cookies which track visitors when they are browsing websites.
+Coronamelder.nl doesn’t use such tracking cookies.
+The website offers no support for the "Do Not Track" feature within web browers.
+Coronamelder.nl adheres to the legislation applicable within the Netherlands.